Structure and Management

 Ashish Shah has been working at ITC for 21 years in different capacities.
 He brings almost 30 years of experience in the field of trade promotion and development, particularly in Africa, Asia and the Arab Region.
 He has extensive knowledge of operations and strategic planning, resource mobilization, project design and management, client management and negotiations.

-The Division of Enterprises and Institutions (DEI) works to connect micro, small and medium-sized enterprises (MSMEs) to international value chains, strengthen business support organizations and related ecosystems, and promote and mainstream inclusive and green trade.
-DEI focuses on innovative and inclusive market-driven approaches to strengthen the international competitiveness of micro, small and medium-sized enterprises from developing countries and economies in transition.
+The Division of Enterprises Competitiveness and Institutions (DECI) works to connect micro, small and medium-sized enterprises (MSMEs) to international value chains, strengthen business support organizations and related ecosystems, increase MSME compliance with quality standards and promote digital trade and entrepreneurship.
+DECI focuses on innovative and inclusive market-driven approaches to strengthen the international competitiveness of MSMEs from developing countries.

 The Division of Market Development (DMD) provides technical assistance to public and private sectors to build conducive, inclusive and sustainable business environments for greater trade and investment.
 Inclusion of business perspectives in trade development strategies, international trade and investment negotiations and the design and implementation of domestic policy and regulatory reforms are the hallmark of our assistance.
 The Division provides leadership on micro, small and medium-sized enterprise competitiveness, delivering competitive intelligence and transparency in trade services, and addresses obstacles to international trade and investment.